 [Section 65 amended by No. 42 of 2004 s.
 52.]

-66. Regulations as to medical examination
+66. Regulations as to medical examinations

 A worker shall not be required to submit himself for examination by a medical practitioner under section 64 or 65 otherwise than in accordance with the regulations, nor at more frequent intervals than are prescribed, nor more often than is prescribed.